FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 wip: true
 ---

-I have been following
-the [CS6120](https://www.cs.cornell.edu/courses/cs6120/2023fa/), a self-guided online course for topics in compilers.
+I have been following and finished the [CS6120](https://www.cs.cornell.edu/courses/cs6120/2023fa/), a self-guided online course for topics in compilers.
 It was a great journey following along the course and the exercises.
-This post will be the first of my learning note series of this course.
+This post will be the first of my dump of learning notes for this course.
 <!-- more -->

 [[TOC]]